m99coder/graphql-hackernews/README.md

  }
 ```

-Finally we implement a redirect to the main route after creating a link
+Now we implement a redirect to the main route after creating a link

 ```diff
 diff --git a/client/src/components/CreateLink.js b/client/src/components/CreateLink.js